csswizardry/csswizardry.github.com/_posts/2023-06-07-site-speed-topography-remapped.md

 Surely, if we have all of the facts and figures in front of us anyway, manually eyeballing a bar chart to try and spot patterns is much more effort than necessary?
-We’re already in a spreadsheet—can’t we bring the patterns to us?
+We’re already in a spreadsheet — can’t we bring the patterns to us?

 **Yes**.
 We can.